open-traffic-generator/openapiart/README.md

 - validates the bundled openapi.yaml file
 - creates an enhanced ux python file containing all the classes generated from the bundled openapi.yaml file
+> This python package DOES NOT create a python package for the generated artifacts.

 ## Getting started
 Install the package